Henri Richard: Retirement and legacy

+Not liking the spotlight, Richard reluctantly consented to a tribute night in his honour, hosted by the Canadiens organization, before a game at the Montreal Forum on January 26, 1974.
+However, he insisted that the over $111,000 in donations collected for the event, be contributed towards the construction of a gymnasium for St. Arsene Orphanage on rue Cristophe-Colomb.
+His brother, Maurice, made his first appearance at the Forum in almost a decade, after a feud with the Canadiens organization, and received a warm welcome from the fans.
+The whole 30-minute red carpet ceremony was broadcast live, coast to coast, on CBC-TV's Hockey Night in Canada program, as part of the Canadiens versus the Chicago Black Hawks game.

-Henri Richard served as captain of the Canadiens in 1971 until his retirement in 1975, after his team was eliminated in the playoffs by the Buffalo Sabres.
+Henri Richard served as captain of the Canadiens from 1971 until his retirement on July 14, 1975.
 He was the ninth player to reach 1,000 career points, with 358 goals and 688 assists in 1,256 games.
 His 1,256 regular-season games played in a Canadiens uniform are a franchise record.
 Henri won the Stanley Cup 11 times as a player, the most in NHL history.
 Only one other athlete in North American professional sports has achieved winning eleven championships in his respective league—Bill Russell of the NBA's Boston Celtics.
 Henri also scored two Stanley Cup-winning goals, one of five players to have done so.

-He always wore the number 16, which was retired on December 10, 1975, by the Canadiens in his honour; he insisted that the proceeds from his jersey retirement night be donated towards the construction of a gymnasium for an orphanage.
+A few months after he announced his retirement, the Canadiens retired his jersey, number 16, at a pre-game ceremony on December 10, 1975.
+As well, the team also honoured the person that wore it before him, his former Junior A coach, Elmer Lach.
 He was elected to the Hockey Hall of Fame in 1979.
-In 1998, he was ranked number 29 on The Hockey News' list of the 100 Greatest Hockey Players.
-He would later serve as an ambassador for the Canadiens' organization.
-In 2015, it was announced that Richard had been diagnosed with Alzheimer's disease.
-He died on March 6, 2020, at the age of 84 due to complications of the disease, in Laval, Quebec.
+In 1998, he was ranked number 29 on The Hockey News list of the 100 Greatest Hockey Players.
+He later served as an ambassador for the Canadiens' organization.
+In 2017, as part of the NHL's centennial celebrations, the league compiled a list of the 100 greatest players during the past century, with Richard on it.